All About Collagen

 Now that you know what not to do, what proactive steps can you take to increase your own skin’s collagen?
 In addition to wearing your sunscreen, eating less sugar and kicking a smoking habit, topical serums and creams containing Vitamin A derivatives such as retinol or tretinoin can help the skin increase collagen production.*

-Recent studies show that direct supplementation with collagen taken internally supports healthy collagen levels in the skin.* Nature's Lab Gold Turmeric + Joint Complex contains clinically researched BioCell Collagen® which contains a form of hydrolyzed collagen that is easier for the body to absorb.* Breaking the collagen down into smaller elements makes this a more bioavailable form of collagen supplementation.* This formula also offers anti-inflammatory turmeric and moisture enhancing hyaluronic acid, both of which are great for overall skin health.* Learn more about Turmeric + Joint Complex here.
+Recent studies show that direct supplementation with collagen taken internally supports healthy collagen levels in the skin.* Nature's Lab Gold Turmeric + Joint Complex contains clinically researched BioCell Collagen® which contains a form of hydrolyzed collagen that is easier for the body to absorb.* Breaking the collagen down into smaller elements makes this a more bioavailable form of collagen supplementation.* This formula also offers turmeric and hyaluronic acid, both of which are great for overall skin health.* Learn more about Turmeric + Joint Complex here.

 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.
 To the extent that this article features the advice of physicians or medical practitioners, the views expressed are the views of the cited expert and do not necessarily represent the views of Nature's Lab or its affiliated brands.